wacncontent/CustomizeTool/removeCommentOutput/articles/hdinsight/hdinsight-administer-use-command-line.md

 > [AZURE.NOTE] The Storage account must be collocated with HDInsight in the data center.

-For information on creating an Azure Storage account by using the Azure Management Portal, see [Create, manage, or delete a Storage account][azure-create-storageaccount].
+For information on creating an Azure Storage account by using the Azure preview portal, see [Create, manage, or delete a Storage account][azure-create-storageaccount].

 If you already have a Storage account but do not know the account name and account key, you can use the following commands to retrieve the information: